realmistic/economics-workshop-dec-2024/README.md

 Hi, I'm **Ivan Brigida**, an Analyst at Google with a background in **Economics** and **Data Analysis**.
 Before joining Google, I worked in the banking sector, and 3 years ago, I started investing in **U.S. markets** while living in **Ireland**.
 My work and investing experience focus on using **economic data** to understand the economy, make financial decisions, and develop market strategies.

 Last year, I ran the **Stock Markets Analysis Zoomcamp**, which attracted **1,800+ registrations**.
-I’ll be running it again in **2025** to introduce participants to economic data with reduced technical complexity.
+I'll be running it again in **2025** to introduce participants to economic data with reduced technical complexity.

 ---

 ### My Skills and Motivation

-I’m skilled in:
+I'm skilled in:
 - Writing **SQL code** for analysis and workflows.
 - Building **graphs** and conducting data-driven analysis.
 - Creating **basic trading strategies**, though they can get complex.